500 Gifts and Grants

 g.
 Faculty Positions.

 i.
 Named Professorships.
 The minimum gift amount to name a professorship for an existing, budgeted faculty position is $1,000,000.
 The total gift must be allocated to a naming endowment.
-A new professorship for a position not currently funded is based upon recommendations from the Dean, Provost, Vice President for Development, Alumni and Community Engagement, and the approval of the President.
+A new professorship for a position not currently funded is based upon recommendations from the Dean, Provost, Vice President for Development and Alumni Relations, and the approval of the President.
 The gift must be allocated to a naming endowment that provides for salary, research, and other incidental support as approved by the Provost.

 ii.
 Existing Collegiate, Visiting or Research Professorships.
 The minimum gift amount to name an existing Collegiate, Visiting or Research Professorship is $500,000.
 The gift must be allocated to a naming endowment that provides for salary, research, and other incidental support as approved by the Provost.

 iii.
 Endowed Chairs.
 The minimum gift amount to name an endowed chair for an existing, budgeted faculty position is $1,500,000.
 The minimum gift amount to name an endowed chair for a new faculty position is $2,000,000 and the position will be filled only when the endowment is 100% funded.
 The gift must be allocated to a naming endowment that provides for salary, research, and other incidental support as approved by the Provost.
-A new endowed chair for a position not currently funded is based upon the recommendation of the Dean, Provost, Vice President for Development, Alumni and Community Engagement, and the approval of the President.
+A new endowed chair for a position not currently funded is based upon the recommendation of the Dean, Provost, Vice President for Development and Alumni Relations, and the approval of the President.

 iv.
 Deanships.
 The minimum gift amount to name a Deanship is $3,000,000.
 The gift must be allocated to a naming endowment that provides for both salary support and discretionary funds for the dean to use, with the prior approval of the Provost, for current college or school needs that will elevate the visibility of that component and enhance the education, research, and outreach efforts of the college or school.